aarol/arctis-battery-indicator/README.md

 ### Why does it only show 100%, 75%, 50%, 25% or 0%?

-This is limitation of the headsets themselves, as the devices only expose 5 possible battery states.
+This is limitation of the headsets themselves, as most devices only expose 5 possible battery states.

 ### My headset is connected, but it still shows "No headphone adapter found"